 When a project is open, right-clicking in a blank area of the view window will bring up a selection context menu.
 This menu mostly contains input tools.

 If multiple projects are open, each project will have a view window.
-Typically these are layered, but they can be rearranged by dragging the tabs.
-This will rearrange or split the workspace.
-The tabs can then be moved back to assume a more traditional layout.
+Typically these are layered, but they can be tiled or rearranged.
+The Window menu provides the option for tiling or cascading these windows.